masci/banks/README.md

 ### Generate a blog writing prompt

-Given a generic template to instruct an LLM to generate a blog article, we use Banks to generate the actual prompt on our topic of choice, "Retrogame computing":
+Given a generic template to instruct an LLM to generate a blog article, we use Banks to generate the actual prompt on our topic of choice, "retrogame computing":

 ```py
 from banks import Prompt